128technology/docs/docs/ts_applications.md

 6. Repeate steps 4-6 several times, incrementing the TEST numbers in your log message.

-7. Lower the log levels on all devices, disable packet captures on all devices.
+7. Lower the log levels on all devices (if explicitly raised), and disable session captures on all devices.

 8. Retrieve the logs and captures from ingress and egress SSR systems.

 9. Analyze the captures to follow the packet flow from ingress to egress SSR.
 Ensure that all messages received on the ingress router arrive and are forwarded by the egress router, and that the return path follows suit in the reverse direction.

-10. If the packet captures and logs do not both contain the user's test traffic, change the filter to improve the signal:noise ratio and re-test. **Getting packet captures that correspond to logs that demonstrate the failure is the most important step.**

 If the SSR devices are confirmed to be forwarding traffic in both directions but the application is not working, then consult with the application provider to get their consultation.
 If the SSR devices are not forwarding traffic, continue troubleshooting.

 ### Traffic Doesn't Leave the Ingress Router

 This is generally due to a configuration problem or a transient network issue (e.g., an interface failure).
-Look for the `BEGINNING TEST` messages in the logs and correlate them to the packet captures you took.
+Look for the `BEGINNING TEST` messages in the logs and correlate them to the session captures you took.
 Look for evidence of failure.
 For configurations that had been working previously but stopped (with no configuration changes), correlate the time at which traffic stopped working to any notable items in the router's event history – viewable with the command `show events alarm`.

 ### Traffic Doesn't Reach the Egress Router